madmax0404/kaggle-childmind-silver-medal/README.md

     * Loaded and understood the various data formats (parquet for actigraphy, CSV for tabular data).
     * Performed initial sanity checks and basic statistical analyses.

-2.  **Data Preprocessing & Feature Engineering Hightlights:**
+2.  **Data Preprocessing & Feature Engineering Highlights:**
     * **Actigraphy Data:** Extracted robust statistical features from various and unique data aggregation.
     * **Tabular Data:** Handled missing values, encoded categorical features, and engineered meaningful features.
     * **Data Integration:** Developed strategies to combine features extracted from actigraphy with demographic and behavioral data into a unified dataset for model training.

 3.  **Model Selection & Architecture:**
     * Explored various machine learning models suitable for classification.
-    * Gradient boosting decision tree models such as XGBoost, LightGBM, Catboost were used and ensmebled.
+    * Gradient boosting decision tree models such as XGBoost, LightGBM, Catboost were used and ensembled.
-    * Even though it's a classification problem, the target variable is ordinal, hence regression models were used and the predictions were postprocessed into classses using SciPy's scipy.optimize.minimize method which finds optimal thresholds.
+    * Even though it's a classification problem, the target variable is ordinal, hence regression models were used and the predictions were post-processed into classes using SciPy's scipy.optimize.minimize method which finds optimal thresholds.

 4.  **Training & Validation:**
     * Utilized StratifiedKFold to ensure model generalization.